GeorgeNAL/NALathletics-blog/_posts/2020-06-01-collegiate-track-and-field-cuts.md

 Brown is sitting on a multibillion dollar endowment, like most (all?)
 Ivy League schools.
 This was a point of consternation for many commenters: “How can they cut a six-figure program when sitting on 10-figure endowment?!?”

 How schools tap their endowments during this crisis is for someone else to handle.
 But at least for XC/TF….

+UPDATE: Apparently the multiyear process of right-sizing was incomplete, inasmuch as two weeks later the university reversed their decision.
+What can we say: the Ivy Leagues tend to lead by following whoever is currently the loudest.
+Well done, T&F alumni.
+Will the fencing alumni be next to rattle their sabres, or will some other sport be their foil?
+(Does anyone have a play on words for epee?)

 # Big(ger) picture takeaways
 ### 1. These are not the endowments you are looking for